Garden Soil, Supplies, And Tips

 1. Soil

-The first thing we need to think about is the general condition of our soil and where the perfect spot may be to grow fruits and vegetables.
-First of all, we need a lot of sunshine, so look for a great spot in your yard.
-If you take a shovel and you can’t dig very deep, then more than likely your tomato roots can’t grow deep into the soil either.
+The first thing we need to consider is our soil’s general condition and the perfect spot to grow fruits and vegetables.
+First, we need a lot of sunshine, so look for a great place in your yard.
+If you take a shovel and can’t dig very deep, your tomato roots can’t grow deep into the soil either.

-I quickly learned that this beautiful red clay soil that people love to admire and explore by hiking and biking all over the mountains of Southern Utah is not the greatest soil for growing many plant varieties, or at least without some additives.
+I quickly learned that this beautiful red clay soil, which people love to admire and explore by hiking and biking all over the mountains of Southern Utah, is not the best soil for growing many plant varieties, or at least without some additives.

-I know people love using manure, but I don’t have farm animals or a truck, so that’s not going to work for me.
-I know that my soil is “clay” that can dry out very hard and clod up, so not the greatest for roots to grow deep down in the earth.
+People love using manure, but I don’t have farm animals or a truck, so that won’t work for me.
+I know my soil is “clay” that can dry out very hard and clod up, so it is not the greatest for roots to grow deep down in the earth.

-About 14 years ago when we first bought this house, I tried growing tomatoes in 20 by 20-inch pots.
-I used a water drip system and everything I was told to use to be successful.
-It didn’t work, the heat here is too extreme for tomatoes in pots.
-So I checked that off my list.
+When we bought that house about 19 years ago, I tried growing tomatoes in 20-by-20-inch pots.
+I used a water drip system and everything else I was told to use to be successful.
+It didn’t work; the heat is too extreme for clay pot tomatoes.
+So, I checked that off my list.

-But a few years ago, I learned I can grow potatoes in those very large pots.
+But I learned I could grow potatoes in those vast pots a few years ago.
 It was a cartwheel moment for me when I dug my first potato!
-I was literally thrilled as I dug potato after potato and placed them in my hod basket.
-You need to understand, I have grown potatoes before in large yards, but I have a very small yard here and it’s a bit trickier, but it can be done!
+I was thrilled as I dug potato after potato and placed them in my hod basket.
+You need to understand: I have grown potatoes in large yards before, but I had a tiny yard there, and it was a bit trickier, but it can be done!

-I soon realized that unless I bought a tiller (we sold ours years ago) we would not be able to grow any food items that I desired in this hard cement-like clay soil.
+I soon realized that unless I bought a tiller (we sold our tiller years ago), we would not be able to grow any food items I desired in this hard cement-like clay soil.
 No, I’m not buying a tiller.
-I bought Miracle Grow soil and filled some raised garden beds and the change in my success rate was amazing.
+I bought Miracle Grow soil and filled some raised garden beds, and the change in my success rate was terrific.
 Here are the depths you need for certain vegetables based on quality soils:

 Shallow-rooted vegetables